sudokill/quickscope/README.md

 Windows-only Python app that will start a system tray application that checks your clipboard for any readable text in an image.
 It will then perform OCR and open the Google search results into a new tab in your web broswer.

-Used for capturing non-selectable text in various media: streams, videos, PDFs, etc. Has the potential to be faster than selecting normal text with tradtional copy + paste operations.
+Used for capturing non-selectable text in various media: streams, games, videos, PDFs, etc. Has the potential to be faster than selecting normal text with tradtional copy + paste operations.

 ## Usage